 While we understand why we need pleasant memories, it is important to understand why unpleasant and downright traumatic ones are equally necessary.
 They are the ones that teach us to apply them when faced with similar situations that are not of our making.

 In the Harry Potter series, J.K.Rowling gives a fascinating glimpse into the mystery and power of memory – the Patronus, the Pensieve, memory modification carried out on muggles when they happened to witness a magical occurrence and so on.
 The Patronus, which is the image conjured by the mind by focusing on happy memories, has the power to dispel even the Dementors or death-eaters.
 That is as real as it gets in this magical series.
-In an interview to The Times (UK), J.K.Rowling had said that she had created Dementors as a personification of depression.
+In an interview with The Times (UK), J.K.Rowling had said that she had created Dementors as a personification of depression.

 ‘It was entirely conscious, and entirely from my own experience.
 Depression is the most unpleasant thing I have ever experienced…It is that absence of being able to envisage that you will ever be cheerful again.
 The absence of hope.’